Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress24/05/2023

-Canadian officials say China tried to interfere in the country's two recent elections but was unable to change the results.
+China tried to interfere in the country's two recent elections but was unable to change the results, Canadian officials say.

-Johnston was appointed by Prime Minister Justin Trudeau in March to investigate recent media reports that China interfered in Canada's 2019 and 2021 elections and make recommendations on what to do next.
+Johnston was appointed by Prime Minister Justin Trudeau in March to investigate recent media reports of Chinese interference in Canada's 2019 and 2021 elections and make recommendations on next steps.

-Mr. Johnston concluded that those attempts at interference did not change the outcome of the votes.
+Mr. Johnston concluded that those attempts to interfere did not change the outcome of the votes.
 He added that Canada's 2019 and 2021 elections were "well protected and there is no basis to doubt those results."

-Prime Minister Trudeau welcomed the review, while opposition parties continued to call for the Canadian government to launch a public inquiry.
+Prime Minister Trudeau welcomed the review, while opposition parties continued to call on the Canadian government to launch a public inquiry.
 Mr. Johnston is expected to release a final report in October.

-The Chinese Embassy in Canada on May 23 rejected accusations that Beijing was interfering in Ottawa’s internal affairs.
-A spokesperson for the agency said it was part of a campaign “to smear China.”
+The Chinese Embassy in Canada on May 23 rejected accusations that Beijing was interfering in Ottawa's internal affairs.
+A spokesman for the agency said it was part of a campaign "to smear China."

 Former Governor General David Johnston holds a press conference in Ottawa, Canada on May 23.
 Photo: Reuters